FDR’s Triple C Threat Against Poverty and Deforestation

 At Grand Portage National Monument, a CCC Indian Division crew helped in several capacities, including assisting with the excavation of the original NW Company stockade area.

-In Georgia’s Ocmulgee National Monument, CCC boys assisted with major construction projects at excavation sites, including the restoration of the 1,000-year-old Indian Earthlodge.
+In Georgia’s Ocmulgee Mounds National Historical Park, CCC boys assisted with major construction projects at excavation sites, including the restoration of the 1,000-year-old Indian Earthlodge.

 Meanwhile, in Texas’s Big Bend National Park, the CCC built a 7-mile all-weather access road into the basin of the Chisos Mountains, while also creating stone culverts that are still used today.